telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 17. Location

-Location is used as a HTTP response Header in Orion.
+Location is used as a HTTP response header in Orion.
 Response  contains a Location header which holds the subscription ID: a 24 digit hexadecimal number used for updating and cancelling the subscription. we will use -v in request to get the Location header in the response.